visheshd/docmcp/README.md

 **Usage:**

-1.  **Start DocMCP:** Ensure the Docker containers are running.
+1.  **Start DocMCP:** Ensure the Docker containers are running (`./docker-start.sh`).
+2.  **Verify Ollama Access:** Confirm that your Ollama instance (specified in `.env`) is running and accessible from the DocMCP Docker container.
+Test this if unsure.
-2.  **Configure Agent:** Configure your AI agent (like Cursor) to use `http://localhost:1337/mcp` as the base URL for accessing DocMCP's tools.
+3.  **Configure Agent:** Configure your AI agent (like Cursor) to use `http://localhost:1337/mcp` as the base URL for accessing DocMCP's tools.
-3.  **Use Tools:** The agent can now make POST requests to this endpoint to call the available MCP tools (e.g., `add_documentation`, `query_documentation`, `list_documentation`, `get_job_status`) as described in the "Available MCP Tools" section.
+4.  **Use Tools:** The agent can now make POST requests to this endpoint to call the available MCP tools (e.g., `add_documentation`, `query_documentation`, `list_documentation`, `get_job_status`) as described below.

-**Note:** If your AI agent is running on a different machine or within a different Docker network than the DocMCP containers, replace `localhost` with the appropriate IP address or hostname of the machine running the DocMCP Docker containers.
-Ensure any necessary firewall rules are adjusted to allow connectivity.
+**Note:** If your agent is running outside the Docker network, `localhost` should work if the agent is on the same host machine.
+If the agent is elsewhere, use the host machine's IP address and ensure firewalls permit access to port 1337.

 ## Adding Documentation